angular-redux/ng-redux/README.md

   // eslint-disable-next-line
   $ngReduxProvider.config.debounce = {
     wait: 100,
+    mawWait: 500,
   };
 });
 ```

-This will debounce the digest 100ms.
+This will debounce the digest for 100ms with a maximum defaly time of 500ms.
 Every store modification within this time will be handled by this digest.

+[lodash.debounce](https://lodash.com/docs/4.17.4#debounce) is used for the debouncing.

 ## Routers
 See [redux-ui-router](https://github.com/neilff/redux-ui-router) to make ng-redux and UI-Router work together. <br>